jzhai-github/jtcc-fastspot/src/docs/03-accessibility/01-overview.md

 # What pages do we test?

 We test all the pages found in the `Templates` section of `Fractal`.
-This ensure every template type on your site meet accessibility standards for your users.
+This ensure every template type on your site meets accessibility standards for your users.

 Here are some templates we have tested for your site (to name a few):